kinow/kinoshita.eti.br/_posts/2020-08-16-finding-ryokokosho-in-taiwan.md

   />

-If you would like to import the QGIS files, or have a look at the points I used, browse the files over here:
+If you would like to import the QGIS files, or have a look at the points I used, browse the files over [here](https://github.com/kinow/kinoshita.eti.br/tree/master/assets/posts/2020-08-16-finding-ryukokosho-in-taiwan).